 - Conservation and sustainability: At times, volunteers will be asked to help with planting native species for food sources or general reforestation purposes.
 In addition to this, you will take a day trip to a nearby beach to help with removing plastic waste from the beach.

-Whilst tasks are geared up for people of all abilities and no prior experience is required, it is important to have a good level of fitness.
+Whilst tasks are geared up for people of all abilities and no prior experience is required, it is important to have a good level of fitness for orangutan volunteer work.
 The tasks are quite manual and the humidity can be quite intense, so come prepared!

 - Live on-site at the sanctuary in a shared volunteer house